Substance Abuse Disorder Treatment Specialist Q&A

 3. The addict

-The final type of substance use is the addict, which is the most serious form of the substance abuser.
+The final type of substance use is the addict, which is the most serious form of substance abuser.
 Addiction is defined as a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.
 It’s common for individuals who fit the profile of an addict to use multiple substances.
-An addict may abuse alcohol for one decade, prescription medication after then moves onto illegal drugs.
+An addict may abuse alcohol for one decade, prescription medication, and then move onto illegal drugs.
 This behavior of moving from one addictive substance to another is called transference.

-Addiction is complex and is considered a chronic brain condition influenced by genes and the environment that is characterized by substance use or compulsive actions that continue despite harmful consequences to them.
+Addiction is complex and is considered a chronic brain condition influenced by genes and the environment that is characterized by substance use or compulsive actions that continue despite harmful consequences.

 Substances and behaviors create a physical and psychological high for the user.
 Over time with the use, the individuals develop a tolerance which makes them take more of the substance of choice to achieve those same initial effects.
 Some of the factors that can cause addiction include: